FreekDB/trait_proteomics_qc_tool/ProteomicsQCReportViewer/devinf/DevelopersInformation.md

 Using git and GitHub
 --------------------

 We are using [git](http://git-scm.com/) and [GitHub](https://github.com/) to manage the code of the Proteomics QC tool.
 Git is a free and open source distributed version control system, which makes it easy to work with a team on a collection of (source code) files.
-GitHub is a web-based hosting service for software development projects that use the git version control system (see [GitHub on Wikipedia](http://en.wikipedia.org/wiki/GitHub) for more information).
+GitHub is a web-based hosting service for software development projects that use git (see [GitHub on Wikipedia](http://en.wikipedia.org/wiki/GitHub) for more information).

 If you want to change the files in a GitHub repository, the common approach is to create a fork: a copy of the master repository that is linked to from the forked one (see [Fork A Repo on the GitHub web site](https://help.github.com/articles/fork-a-repo)).
 Once you have created your own fork, you can commit and push changes to that repository.
 Then you can create a pull request asking the maintainers of the master repository to accept your changes.